luiismuro/signup-form-automation-selenium-java/README.md

 - Page Object Model - POM

 ## 🔐 Credential Protection configuration
-- Create or edit file credential.properties on the root folder of the project with the following variables: signup.password=newpassword123
+- Create a file named credential.properties on the root folder of the project with the following variables: signup.password=newpassword123

 ## Requirements